micropython/micropython/docs/library/uasyncio.rst

 .. method:: Task.cancel()

-    Cancel the task by injecting a ``CancelledError`` into it.
-The task may or may not ignore this exception.
+    Cancel the task by injecting ``asyncio.CancelledError`` into it.
+The task may ignore this exception.
+Cleanup code may be run by trapping it, or via ``try ... finally``.

 class Event
 -----------